Climate-based tomato planting guide for Wetaskiwin, Alberta

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 8 and plant outdoors from about May 29.
+Tomatoes are usually started indoors around April 8 and planted outdoors during the normal local window of May 29 to June 8.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

-In Wetaskiwin, tomatoes usually needs active risk management rather than ordinary planting.
+In Wetaskiwin, tomatoes are usually a crop that needs active risk management rather than ordinary planting.
 Gardeners normally need speed, warmth, and a bit of luck all working together.

 For tomatoes, gardeners typically need speed, warmth, and favorable placement all working together to have a realistic chance at success.